Position: Token Taxes Can Mitigate AI's Economic Risks: Risks

-\textit{Global inequality} A post-AGI world will exacerbate global inequality.
-Absent new forms of taxation, AGI's economic benefits are likely to be unevenly distributed, worsening existing divides between rich and poor countries.
-This is obvious when analysing the global distribution of compute.
-The advanced compute chips necessary to train and run frontier AI models are highly concentrated in a handful of economically developed nations.
-These nations, referred to as the \textit{Compute North} in recent work, have priority access to and jurisdictional authority over advanced GPUs, while countries in the \textit{Compute South} must rely on renting these chips from the Compute North \cite{lehdonvirta2024compute}.
-These countries will therefore benefit greatly from their ability to determine tax rates on these resources, while countries outside of the Compute North will be left behind.
-The global distribution of frontier model companies follows a similar pattern, with the vast majority located in the US and China.
+Finally, we consider the risk that AI could exacerbate global inequality.
+Absent new forms of taxation, AI's economic benefits are likely to be unevenly distributed, worsening existing divides between rich and poor countries.
+This is obvious when analysing the global distribution of compute, models and agents.

+\textit{Compute:} The advanced compute chips necessary to train and run frontier AI models are highly concentrated in a handful of economically developed nations.
+These nations, referred to as the ``Compute North" in recent work, have priority access to and jurisdictional authority over AI chips, while countries in the ``Compute South" must rely on renting these chips from the Compute North \cite{lehdonvirta2024compute}.